baSSHtion/baSSHtion.github.io/content/JumpHostNonInteractive.md

-Title: ProxyCommand
+Title: JumpHost/non-interactive
 Date: 2014-08-23 22:20
 Modified: 2014-08-24 23:15
-Category: ssh
+Category: Implementation Options
-Tags: about, overview, ProxyCommand
+Tags: about, overview, jumphost, interactive
-Slug: proxy_command
+Slug: jump_host_non_interactive
 Authors: Jens Neuhalfen
-Summary: The SSH `ProxyCommand` is a configuration that tells the SSH client how to make the connection to the SSH server.
+Summary: Using the bastion host to access backend systems via the  bastion host, but without an interactive session on the bastion host.
-SortOrder: 30
+SortOrder: 50

 Solution in detail